AlexRodZingg/bd-futures-found-me/README.md

 As a class, we've decided on the operation that would get the most benefit from concurrency.
 Now go and make it so!

 We'll be "mob programming" for this phase.
-The **Recorder** will act as the Driver, while the other team members will be the Navigators.
-The principle here is that "every idea must got through someone else's hands".
+One person will be writing the Driver, while the other team members will be the Navigators.
+The principle here is that "every idea must go through someone else's hands".

 **Navigators**, your job is to discuss the idea being coded and guide the Driver in creating the code.
 Sometimes that will mean speaking slowly, or even spelling out the letters needed.
 Sometimes it'll be an abstract concept.
-Always remember the ATA tenets of kindness and collaboration.
+Always remember the tenets of kindness and collaboration.

 **Driver**, your job is to trust the Navigators.
 Focus on the coding.
 Ask for clarification.
 Tell them when you need clarification and when you need